Is Your IT Organization’s Operating Model A Speed Bump In Waiting?

-One of the biggest lessons IT organizations learned during the pandemic was that being adaptive to change is extremely valuable in all areas of the enterprise.
+One of the biggest lessons that IT leaders have learned in recent years is that being adaptive to change is extremely valuable in all areas of the enterprise.
 When a firm has to quickly pivot to meet a new need, no one wants to be the speed bump that slows down the pace of transformation.

-If you’re a technology executive, you might know what I’m going to say next: Traditional technology models are not adaptive.
+If you’re a technology executive, you might know what I’m going to say next: Traditional technology operating models are not adaptive.
 They’re based on resource pools of skills (enterprise architects, application developers, project managers, etc.) when they should be built around a network of work-based operating units (products, services, customers, or platforms).
 As a result, CIOs have struggled to meet business needs and expectations in times of volatility and change.
 In other words, the technology organization has become the speed bump.

 What’s the benefit of organizing your IT organization around work-based operating units?
 When the overall company adapts its models to meet new customer needs, the IT organization can pivot more easily to meet the new needs.

 To help CIOs develop the adaptive IT structure, we recently developed five design principles to keep in mind:

 - Adaptivity rather than scalability.
 The IT org design should enable reconfiguration and organizational learning to allow adaptation rather than focusing purely on scaling capability for growth.